oluwatunmiisheii/disposable-email-validator/README.md

 3. Commit your changes (`git commit -am 'Add feature'`)
 4. Push to the branch (`git push origin feature/my-feature`)
 5. Open a PR

+---

+## 📩 Contact

+Made with ❤️ Wilson Adenuga - [@Adenugawilson](https://x.com/Adenugawilson) - oluwatunmiseadenuga@gmail.com

+---

+## If you find this package useful, please consider starring the repository on GitHub!
+It helps a lot! ⭐️